rmp15/rstudio_cloud_tutorial/README.md

 Total time to complete tasks ~ 1-2 hours max.

 This tutorial is NOT a guide to learning R or RStudio in any great depth; there already countless fantastic guides out there!\
-One example are the [RStudio Cloud Primers](https://rstudio.cloud/learn/primers).
+One example is the [RStudio Cloud Primers](https://rstudio.cloud/learn/primers).

 Robbie M Parks 2022.